 As soon as the brassicas and kale start growing in the early spring or fall garden, the dreaded cabbage moth and her cabbage worms make their appearance.
-Getting rid of cabbage worms can be a non-stop battle, but over the years, I’ve discovered some helpful natural tips that fit almost everyone’s gardening style.
+Knowing how to get rid of cabbage worms can feel hopeless, but over the years, I’ve discovered some helpful natural tips that fit almost everyone’s gardening style.
 And if you happen to have backyard chickens, they may benefit from your gung-ho, get-rid-of-worms attitude.